francescoraves483/LTNT/README.md

 # What is LTNT?

-LTNT ("Long Term Network Tester") is a customizable, open source, and cost-effective software and harwdare platform for the execution of network measurements, especially focused on long-term measurements and monitoring.
+LTNT ("Long Term Network Tester") is a customizable, open source, and cost-effective software and hardware platform for the execution of network measurements, especially focused on long-term measurements and monitoring.
 The platform is able to measure the following metrics, in a continuous loop:
 - latency (unidirectional, in both directions, and RTT) over UDP
 - packet loss